makerdao/community/governance/votes/Executive vote - January 12, 2024.md

 ---
 # [Executive Proposal] SparkLend Changes, Compensation Distribution, Halting Legacy Streams, Offboarded Delegate Buffer Payments, and Update HVBank Docs - January 12, 2024

-The $exec_publishers and $exec_crafters have placed an executive proposal into the voting system.
+The Governance Facilitators, Sidestream, Dewiz, and Phoenix Labs have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.